-- All protective footwear (rain boots and daily footwear) shall meet the latest ASTM F2413 Standard Specification Requirements for Foot Protection.
+- All protective footwear (rain boots and daily footwear) shall meet the latest ASTM F2413.
+Standard Specification Requirements for Foot Protection.
 Required minimum specifications are impact resistance (I), compression resistance (C), and electrical hazard protection (EH).
 Such specifications shall be clearly marked on the footwear (usually inside the tongue).
 Daily footwear shall be all leather construction, properly fitted, have skid-resistant soles and be waterproof (or capable of being waterproofed). - II.
-New field staff shall be provided with 2 pairs of daily protective footwear and 1 pair of seasonal rain boots.
-Two pairs of daily footwear are being provided with the recommendation that employees regularly rotate their footwear for sanitation purposes.
-Annually, field staff shall be eligible to select one replacement pair of protective daily footwear, up to the price reimbursement limit set by the Agency, which shall be published on the Safety Shoe Purchase Request form. - III.
-For non-field staff that have been identified as required to periodically wear protective footwear, one pair (as described) shall be purchased or cost reimbursed, as needed, up to the established price limit. - IV.
-Employees shall be responsible for properly wearing protective footwear, maintaining it in a sanitary and serviceable condition, and immediately reporting damage (such as a separating midsole, penetrations or toe protection showing) to their supervisor.
-Footwear should be cleaned regularly and allowed to dry out between wearings.
+New field staff shall be provided with two pairs of safety footwear and one pair of rai boots.
+Two pairs of footwear are being provided with the recommendation that employees regularly rotate their footwear for sanitation purposes.
+Annually, field staff shall be eligible to select one replacement pair of safety footwear, up to the price reimbursement limit set by the Agency, which shall be published on the Safety Shoe Purchase Request form. - III.
+For non-field staff that have been identified as required to periodically wear safety footwear, one pair (as described) shall be purchased or cost reimbursed, as needed, up to the established price limit. - IV.
+Employees shall be responsible for properly wearing safety footwear, maintaining it in a sanitary and serviceable condition, and immediately reporting damage (such as a separating midsole, penetrations or toe protection showing) to their supervisor.
+Footwear should be cleaned regularly and allowed to dry out between uses.

 - V. As a convenience to employees, the Agency will schedule an approved "boot-mobile" vendor site visit to the Agency once per year, typically in July. - VI.
-With supervisor approval, employees may obtain their annual protective footwear from an alternative supplier, provided it meets required Agency specifications.
+With supervisor approval, employees may obtain their annual safety footwear from an alternative supplier, provided it meets required Agency specifications.
 The employee can request reimbursement for this purchase, not to exceed the established Agency price limit, using the Agency's Safety Shoe Purchase Request.
-Footwear not meeting the required specifications will need to be replaced at the employee's own expense. - VII.
-All field staff are responsible for the maintenance and safekeeping of their protective footwear in such a manner that they always have 2 serviceable pairs available for use.
+Footwear, not meeting the required specifications, will need to be replaced at the employee's own expense. - VII.
+All field staff are responsible for the maintenance and safekeeping of their safety footwear so that they always have two serviceable pairs available for use.
 With supervisor approval, damaged footwear will be replaced via purchase or cost reimbursement, as needed, if the employee can demonstrate that the hazards of the job have caused the safety footwear to become damaged, defective, or incapable of providing the intended level of protection. - VIII.
-With supervisor approval, employees who choose not to obtain their protective footwear from the annual boot-mobile event may procure footwear on Agency time, during their work shift, in accordance with this policy.
+With supervisor approval, employees who choose not to obtain their safety footwear from the annual boot-mobile event may procure footwear on Agency time, during their work shift, in accordance with this policy.